-☐ Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.) ☐ Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
-Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
-When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this coulcause excessive wear and leakage.
-Lubricate the seal housing running surface on the Air Locker carrie with oil.
-Assemble a bearing cup onto the left-hand side of the Air Locker . ☐ With the stepped side towards the bearing, carefully install the sea housing by sliding it all of the way onto the bearing journal with a gentle twisting motion.
-This will allow the O-rings to engage gently
+ure the grooves and airway of the seal housing are clean from any contaminants (e.g. water, dirt, metal filings, etc.). the seal housing O-rings (supplied) for dirt, damage or onditions which might cause leaks. usly lubricate the O-rings with oil prior to assembly, then nem into the grooves of the seal housing.
+NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage. te the seal housing running surface on the Air Locker carrier Assemble a bearing cup onto the left-hand side of the Air e stepped side towards the bearing, carefully install the seal by sliding it all of the way onto the bearing journal with a